stevenrskelton/stevenrskelton.github.io/_posts/2013-08-13-thrift-client-side-caching-to-speed-up-unit-tests.md

 ```

 This code reads in our `TJSONProtocol` log data and populates a request/response dictionary.
 The keys are JSON – since
-it might be helpful to developers to know what’s in the map, but we are choosing to reencode all responses to
+it might be helpful to developers to know what’s in the map, but we are choosing to re-encode all responses to
 TBinaryProtocol since that’s what the client expects to be returned.

-With the `requestResponses` “cache” prepopulated on initialization, all we need to do is map incoming requests to its
+With the `requestResponses` “cache” pre-populated on initialization, all we need to do is map incoming requests to its
 entries.
-Each request gets its `SeqID` zero’d out, reencoded to JSON, and then compared to what is in the `requestResponses` map.
+Each request gets its `SeqID` zero’d out, re-encoded to JSON, and then compared to what is in the `requestResponses` map.

 ```scala
 def apply(request: ThriftClientRequest, service: Service[ThriftClientRequest, Array[Byte]])